There are many health benefits of Chia seeds.

 Chia seeds nutrition for you

-Below is the nutrient make up of chia seeds for you.
+Below is the nutrient make up:

 It has the levels for 100 grams of chia, but we’d say that you’d be hard pushed to eat 100 grams of chia seeds in one meal.